DiamondAbbie/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory A script that changes the working directory to the previous one A script that lists all files even ones with names beginning with a period character which are normally hidden
+Delete the directory my_first_directory that is in the /tmp directory A script that changes the working directory to the previous one A script that lists all files even ones with names beginning with a period character which are normally hidden Write a script that prints the type of the file named iamafile that will be in /tmp directory